-Cristal Rose Fox carves in clay distinguishing her work
+Cristal Rose Fox carves in clay

 Cristal Rose Fox, a Black Mountain potter, uses a unique style of carving on clay, making her pottery not only beautiful but collectible.